-AECI has introduced the Green Gauge programme which focuses on environmental targets and production efficiencies to reduce impacts relating to energy, GHG emissions, waste and water.
-All Green Gauge processes are directly linked to AECI's vision and values and are reviewed on a regular basis to ensure relevancy and consistency not only with the AECI strategy but also with the constantly evolving regulatory and business regime.
-Performance on Green Gauge is regularly reported to the Executive Committee as well as the Social and Ethics Committee meetings.
-The Green Gauge programme ensures that all engagements are consistent with the Group's position on climate change.
-This is achieved through training at individual business level and also through oversight of engagement activities related to climate change by the Social and Ethics Committee.
+AECI has introduced the Going Green programme which focuses on environmental targets and production efficiencies to reduce impacts relating to energy, and water.
+All Going Green processes are directly linked to AECI's vision and values and are reviewed on a regular basis to ensure relevancy and consistency not only with the AECI strategy but also with the constantly evolving regulatory and business regime.
+Performance on Going Green is regularly reported to the Executive Committee as well as the Social and Ethics Committee meetings.
 AECI has commenced with implementing its Climate Change strategy to reinforce the focus and refine its position and align engagement activities.